 - People who are completely unable to meet their daily needs (such as eating and drinking)

 - People who are at the greatest risk of suicide

 Electroconvulsive therapy has been misrepresented and is misunderstood.
 People who have received the treatment are often very satisfied with the results.
 Most would be willing to have the treatment again if they needed it.

-If you choose to be treated with electroconvulsive therapy, you will be given a short-acting anesthetic to prevent awareness of the procedure and reduce discomfort.
-Other drugs are given to relax your muscles to prevent any outward signs of convulsions.
+If you choose to be treated with electroconvulsive therapy, you will be given a short-acting anesthetic to prevent awareness of the procedure and to reduce discomfort.
+Other drugs are given to relax your muscles. this is another safety measure that prevents convulsions.

 The seizure lasts less than three minutes, after which your doctor will wake you.
 The entire procedure from beginning to end takes about 15 minutes.

 Electroconvulsive therapy must be repeated to be effective.
 You will need treatment usually two to three times a week to relieve your symptoms.
 Most people require six to 12 treatments over three to four weeks.
 Improvement is gradual, over days to weeks, rather than all at once.
 On average, improvement is faster with electroconvulsive therapy than with drugs.

 Be aware that before you have electroconvulsive therapy, you will need to have a comprehensive evaluation, including psychiatric, medical and neurological assessment.
 Expect to be educated about electroconvulsive therapy, with explanations of how it is done and what the potential benefits and risks are compared with other treatments.
 Some excellent videos are available that show the procedure in detail and demystify the treatment.
 It may be useful to speak with other people who have had the treatment.
 They can explain what the experience is like, demystifying it further.

 The discomfort of electroconvulsive therapy is about equivalent to that of a minor surgical procedure.